Why do we want another JRebel?

 A standard JVM Hot Code Replace (HCR) doesn’t allow for too much.
 Actually, it is hardly usable.
 The only thing that could be done is changing a method body.
 You cannot change a method signature, you cannot add fields, constants etc.

 Some containers / application servers offer kind of “hot redeploy” feature, however when it comes to replacing changed Java code, usually, it’s still necessary to restart the whole application, so it doesn’t help much in development.
-Sure, there are commercial solutions available but as users of the Java ecosystem we are used to free and opensource solutions.
+Sure, there are commercial solutions available but as users of the Java software development ecosystem we are used to free and opensource solutions.
 For a long time there was no real alternative.
 However, over the last few years things started to change and now we have a set of quite nice free tools which allow to reduce necessity of completely rebuilding and restarting our applications during development.

 When it comes to pure Hot Code Replace, DCEVM (http://dcevm.github.io/) seems to be one of the most interesting tools.
 It solves most of the limitations of a standard JVM’s HCR.
 The significant difference with JRebel-like solutions is that it doesn’t work by dynamically modifying classes loaded by JVM.
 Instead, it’s actually a modified JVM, which could handle more of dynamic code change types.